UK Gigabit Voucher Scheme

 Over 96% of homes and businesses across the UK have access to a superfast broadband connection (of at least 30mbps).
 The Government is now keen to see more full fibre connections rolled out to meet the future needs of businesses and communities.

-Whilst connections delivered under the Voucher Scheme must be gigabit-capable, homes and businesses receiving a voucher only need to take up a broadband service of at least 30mbps or double their current speed, whichever is the greater, in order to be eligible for a Gigabit Broadband Voucher.
+Whilst connections delivered under the Voucher Scheme must be gigabit-capable, homes and businesses receiving a voucher only need to take up a broadband service of at least 30mbps or double their current speed (whichever is the greater) in order to be eligible for a UK Gigabit Voucher.